-Bridge to the Geosciences is a three-year project funded by the National Science Foundation.
+Bridge to the Geosciences was a three-year project funded by the National Science Foundation.

-Awarded in December 2015, Bridge to the Geosciences is designed to give Citrus College students an opportunity to explore the possibilities the geosciences hold for all STEM majors.
+Awarded in December 2015, Bridge to the Geosciences was designed to give Citrus College students an opportunity to explore the possibilities the geosciences hold for all STEM majors.

 - Oak Crest Institute of Science (Monrovia, CA)

 - Jet Propulsion Laboratory (Pasadena, CA)

 - Center for Dark Energy Biosphere Investigations (Catalina Island, CA)

 - University Corporation for Atmospheric Research (Boulder, CO)

 Bridge to the Geoscience Cohort 3 students when they visited Oak Crest Institute of Science on Friday, April 20, 2018